zenml-io/zenml/docs/book/component-gallery/orchestrators/sagemaker.md

 * you're looking for a serverless solution for running your pipelines.

 ## How it works
-The Sagemaker orchestrator works with Sagemaker Pipelines, which can be used to construct machine learning pipelines.
+The ZenML Sagemaker orchestrator works with [Sagemaker Pipelines](https://aws.amazon.com/sagemaker/pipelines), which can be used to construct machine learning pipelines.
 Under the hood, for each ZenML pipeline step, it creates a SageMaker `PipelineStep`, which contains a Sagemaker Processing job.
 Currently, other step types are not supported.

 ## How to deploy it